 2. Fearing You Will Feel Deprived and Not Enjoy Life

 People tend to think that living a healthy lifestyle makes you deprived and makes you enjoy life less.
 Nothing can be farther from the truth.
-It can feel that way at first admittedly at first.
+It can feel that way at first.
 But this is short term as you get off your addiction to food and a sedentary lifestyle.